laurentperrinet/laurentperrinet.github.io/content/publication/voges-09-cosyne/index.md

   spaces suggest that network dynamics strongly depend on the connectivity structure.
   This effect might be even stronger with respect to the spatio-temporal spread of signal propagation.
 This work is suppor ted by EC IP project FP6-015879 (FACETS).'
-authors:
-- Nicole Voges
-- Laurent U Perrinet
-date: 2009-01-01
 featured: false
-grants:
+categories:
-- facets
+- Computational Neuroscience
-publication: '*Proceedings of COSYNE*'
-publication_types:
-- inproceedings
+- Education
-title: Dynamical state spaces of cortical networks representing various horizontal connectivities
+- NeuroAI & Machine Learning
 tags:
 - bayesian-modelling
 - pynn
 - spiking-neural-networks
-categories:
+publication: '*Proceedings of COSYNE*'
+publication_types:
-- Computational Neuroscience
+- inproceedings
+grants:
-- Education
+- facets
-- NeuroAI & Machine Learning
 ---
 * Based on {{< cite page="/publication/voges-10-jpp" view="4" >}}
 * see  follow-up : {{< cite page="/publication/voges-12" view="4" >}}